MicrosoftDocs/windows-itpro-docs/devices/surface-hub/monitor-surface-hub.md

 A confirmation dialog will appear telling you whether or not the OMS configuration was successfully applied to the device.
 If it was, the device will start sending data to OMS.

 ### Enroll using a provisioning package
 You can use a provisioning package to enroll your Surface Hub.
-For more infomation, see [Create provisioning packages](provisioning-packages-for-certificates-surface-hub.md).
+For more information, see [Create provisioning packages](provisioning-packages-for-certificates-surface-hub.md).

 ### Enroll using a MDM provider
 You can enroll Surface Hub into OMS using the SurfaceHub CSP.
 Intune and Configuration Manager provide built-in experiences to help create policy templates for Surface Hub.
 For more information, see [Manage Surface Hub settings with an MDM provider](manage-settings-with-mdm-for-surface-hub.md).